katarzyna-dusza/restaurant-pocket/README.md

-# Favourite restaurants
+# Restaurant pocket

-This is an application, which allows us for adding restaurants to the list of favourites.
+Restaurant pocket allows us for adding restaurants to the list of favourites.
 It has two views:

-- Home view - with input (address) field for searching restaurants
+- **Home view** - with address input field for searching restaurants,
-- Favourite restaurants view - a list of favorite restaurants with the google map.
-It allows to rate a restaurant and add to favorites.
+- **Favourite restaurants view** - a list of favourite restaurants with the Google Map.
+It allows to rate a restaurant and add it to favourites.

-### Favourite restaurants in action!
+### Restaurant pocket in action!

 <img src="./video.gif">